-The two men standing over Coral didn’t move again until Blake’s footsteps had vanished beneath the ringing of her ears and the sirens.
+The two men standing over Coral didn’t move again until Blake had vanished into the haze.
 Gavin’s shoulders relaxed with a small heave, and he released a sigh that turned to mist.
 “Bloody fair play!
 That was a close one.”

 “Hmm.”
 Jase lowered his pistol at last.
 He stepped over to the phone on the ground and scooped it up into his pocket.
 Then, for the first time, he looked down at where Coral lay upon the concrete.
 “Are you alright?”

 “Jesus,” Gavin muttered.
 “I’m so sorry.
 If I’d known the Rosarium was in town, I’d have been a bit firmer with my warning.”
 He walked over to her and reached down for her.
 “Come on, now.
 You’re alright.
 I’ve gotcha.”
 She couldn’t move her hands even if she wanted to, and so he took her by the wrists and heaved.

 The whole world tilted around her, and a powerful wave of nausea pincushioned her aching core.
 Her feet miraculously came to rest flatly upon the ground, and her shaking muscles stilled just enough that she could stand on her own.
 She felt the powerful urge to throw up, but surrendering to it would have sent her back into a flaccid heap on the ground.
 She sucked icy breaths deep into her stomach to quell the storm.

 “Are you alright?”
 Gavin asked her.